 Let’s say we didn’t know any of the above, and we just grabbed a 1k resistor and put it in series with the LED, then we took our trusty multimeter and measured the voltage across the LED and found it to be 2.7V.
 That means the voltage across the resistor must be 9-2.7 = 6.3V.
 So now, what current is flowing through the LED?
 Using the formula I=V/R again, we find 6.3/1000 = 6.3mA.

 Now, let’s say you had a very long extension cord, and you were running a heater or a big spotlight, and you knew the current in the wire was 15A, and the wire resistance was 1Ω.
 How much voltage would you lose along the wire?
 Using the formula V=I*R, we find that you’re losing 15*1 = 15V, which is quite a lot.

 Power and Joule’s Law

 Power is the term used to describe the rate of doing work or work over time.
-This means that a 100W globe is running much hotter than a 1W globe, and we can sense the work being done by the heat generated.
+This means that a 100W lightbulb is running much hotter than a 1W lightbulb, and we can sense the work being done by the heat generated.
 Power is directly linked to Ohm’s by Joule’s law, which says that the heat produced in resistance is proportional to the square of the current flowing through it over a given time.

 We can express this as P=V*I and because V=I*R, we get P = I*I*R or P=I2R.